European Car Brands

 Pegaso Logo

-Founded in 1946 in Barcelona, the Spanish car brand Pegaso, which was the sports division of Enasa, ceased to exist in 1994, merging with Iveco.
-In addition to the direction of the sport, he produced tractors and armored vehicles, trucks, and omnibuses.
-At the old Hispano-Suiza factory.
-The logo of the automaker was distinguished by its original design and memorability.
-The silhouette of a black horse in a jump, with a developing mane and a tail, stretched horizontally, breaking the black circle that closed it, was known worldwide.
-The emblem reflected one of the brand’s main goals – the desire to enter the international market, ensuring the production of equipment whose strength, power, and nobility were symbolized by the silhouette of a proud and freedom-loving animal.
+Founded in 1946 in Barcelona, the Spanish automobile brand Pegaso, the sports division of Enasa, ceased to exist in 1994, merging with Iveco.
+In addition to the sports division, it produced tractors and armored cars, trucks, and omnibuses.
+At the old Hispano-Suiza plant.
+The automaker’s logo was characterized by original design and memorability.
+The silhouette of a black horse in a jump, with a developing mane and tail, stretched horizontally, breaking the black circle and closing it, was known worldwide.
+The emblem reflected one of the brand’s main goals – the desire to enter the international market and produce machinery, the strength, power, and nobility symbolized by the silhouette of a proud and freedom-loving animal.

 Abadal